 Mobile workforces are going from being the exception to becoming the rule.
 In the last 5 years, the number of remote workers has increased by 44%.
 Factors such as the current Coronavirus epidemic have also increased the number of people working from home.
 For example, Sony has closed its offices across London, Paris and Gdynia.
 Twitter has also been strongly encouraging its 5,000 global workforce to work remotely.
 Even Google’s European headquarters in Dublin are empty, with its 8,000 staff working from home.

 With this in mind, a traditional on-premise PBX simply cannot meet your needs.
 A cloud-based communications system allows your team to work from anywhere.

 2. How easy is it for your customers to reach you?

 How many avenues do your customers have for reaching you?
-51% companies today use at least 8 different channels to communicate with their customers.
+51% companies today use at least 8 different channels to communicate with their customers, besides this, most companies also make sure to implement tactics like the ones provided at Salesforce.
 This aligns with customer demands, since a growing number of customers seek multiple communication mediums to get customer service and other forms of support:

 - 62% of customers would rather get customer service questions answered through email

 - 48% of customers use the phone to contact companies

 - 42% of customers sometimes solve issues with live chat